EcrituresNumeriques/stylo/docs/src/en/tutorials/markdownsyntax.md

 Semantic markup allows you to specify the function of a word, phrase or paragraph.

 Stylo allows free semantic markup: each author can define his or her own semantics according to his or her particular needs.
-This can then be implemented in export templates or custom style sheets (see section [Customize your export](/en/myarticles)).
+This can then be implemented in export templates or custom style sheets.

 The markdown syntax for semantic tagging is as follows: `[term to tag]{.category}`.